 What is Huntington’s Disease?

-Huntington’s Disease (HD) is a progressive neurodegenerative disorder that profoundly impacts the brain’s nerve cells.
+Huntington’s disease (HD) is an inherited disorder that causes nerve cells (neurons) in parts of the brain to gradually break down and die, impacting areas that help control voluntary movement.
+For a detailed overview of Huntington’s disease, you can visit the National Institute of Neurological Disorders and Stroke’s page on Huntington’s disease.
 Over time, these nerve cells gradually degenerate, leading to a decline in both physical and mental abilities.
 This deterioration is due to a single defective gene located on chromosome 4.
 The mutation in this gene results in the production of an abnormal protein, which disrupts normal cellular functions and ultimately causes the symptoms associated with HD.

 Genetic Causes and Hereditary Factors